johon-lituobang/johon-lituobang/README.md

 I am introducing all these works in YouTube and Quora, if you are interested, please visit: https://www.youtube.com/@Iobiomathematics or https://www.quora.com/profile/Tuobang-Li-1/answers .

-The manuscreipts have been deposited in Zenodo and Researchgate,
+The manuscripts have been deposited in Zenodo and Researchgate,

 Tuobang Li.
 (2023).
 Infer metabolic momentum from moment differences of mass-weighted intensity distributions.
 Zenodo. https://doi.org/10.5281/zenodo.10616979 https://www.researchgate.net/publication/377974502_Infer_metabolic_directions_from_moment_differences_of_mass-weighted_intensity_distributions